-Film Review: Tinker, Tailor, Soldier, SpyDevotees of le Carré and the renowned 1979 BBC miniseries will admire this atmospheric and beautifully lensed feature adaptation of the novelist’s classic Cold War thriller, but viewers unfamiliar with the story and characters should be prep
+Film Review: Tinker, Tailor, Soldier, SpyDevotees of le Carré and the renowned 1979 BBC miniseries will admire this atmospheric and beautifully lensed feature adaptation of the novelist’s classic Cold War thriller.

 When BBC Films lately made Brideshead Revisited into a 100-minute movie, the result was equally disappointing to admirers of Evelyn Waugh’s prose and John Mortimer’s acclaimed telescript.
 Working Title’s two-hour version of Tinker, Tailor, Soldier, Spy would seem destined for a similar fate.
 The BBC had turned the espionage thriller, generally considered to be John le Carré’s masterpiece, into a five-hour miniseries in 1979, a much-admired “love story to a fading British establishment,” to quote the great le Carré himself, with Alec Guinness delivering an iconic performance as master-spy George Smiley.
 Could talented producers Tim Bevan and Eric Fellner (Pride & Prejudice, Atonement, Frost/Nixon) possibly condense the complicated novel into a satisfying feature-length entertainment?